legendu-net/blog/misc/content/2017-01-02-intellij-idea-tips.markdown

 sbt is better supported in IntelliJ IDEA.
 The Maven archetype for Scala is too old in IntelliJ.
 You have to update the file pom.xml immediately after you create a Maven based Scala project in IntelliJ IDEA.

+## Tricks & Traps

+1. Keep the folder name the same as your project name, otherwise, IntelliJ might have issues discovering the tests.

 ## General Tips